Business Management: The UDC Edge

 We don’t just want you to work in business—we want to give you the chance to make business work for you.
 With our emphasis on entrepreneurship, including a certificate option, the University of the District of Columbia business management program equips you not just to manage, but to lead.

 Located in the heart of the nation’s capitol, UDC is an affordable and high quality educational option, attentive to your needs and committed to your success.
 As a land-grant institution, UDC’s mission of service to the District of Columbia community infuses all aspects of campus life, which makes for a rich and fulfilling academic experience.

-Bachelor’s Degree (BS) in Business Management
+Bachelor’s of Business Administration in Business Management - (B.B.A Management)

 A lot of schools focus on preparing you for your first job out of college.
 At the University of the District of Columbia, that’s not good enough.
 We want you to be ready for your second, your third, and every opportunity thereafter.

 One of the largest and most popular programs at UDC, the bachelor’s degree in business administration (BBA) at the School of Business and Public Administration prepares college students to become entrepreneurs, managers and innovators in both the business and public sectors.
 If you find yourself seeking leadership opportunities wherever you can, a career in management may be just what you’re looking for.